 When we visit new places, we want to explore them but most importantly, we want to feel safe and comfortable knowing that we have useful information about these places.
 Therefore, Here is some information we compiled to make your visit and/or relocation easier.

 You definitely don’t want to visit Uyo and get lost or cheated because you can’t speak their language.
 The most common language in Uyo is Ibibio.
 It is spoken everywhere so if you’re not familiar with it, be sure to tell whoever you’re talking to immediately or simply use Pidgin English.
 Generally, almost everyone in Nigeria understands it.
+So, if you pidgin is a little good, visiting Uyo should be top on your priority list.

 Basic Terms You Should Know